 South Korea has achieved economic growth at an unprecedented speed.
-Observers called what the country has accomplished the “Miracle of the Hangang River”, as most of the country’s industrial facilities were destroyed during the three-year-long Korean War, and the country was devoid of capital and natural resources.
+Observers called what the country has accomplished the “Miracle on the Hangang River”, as most of the country’s industrial facilities were destroyed during the three-year-long Korean War, and the country was devoid of capital and natural resources.

 In the early 1960s, the country pushed ahead with export-oriented economic development plans.
 At first, the country’s major export items were mainly light industrial products manufactured in small factories, or raw materials.
 In the 1970s, the country invested in heavy chemical facilities and laid the basis for the export of heavy industrial products.
-At present, the country has a number of industries that boast solid international competitiveness, such as the shipbuilding, iron/steel, and chemical industries.
+The country is now leading the semiconductor and display sectors.

-South Korea’s exports, which amounted to only USD 32.82 million in 1960, surpassed the USD 10 billion mark in 1977 and reached USD 495.4 billion in 2016.
-The country’s GNI per capita was a paltry USD 67 in 1953 around when the government was established, yet reached USD 29,745 in 2017.
+South Korea’s exports, which amounted to only USD 32.82 million in 1960, surpassed the USD 10 billion mark in 1977 and reached USD 542.2 billion in 2019.
+The country’s GNI per capita was a paltry USD 67 in 1953 around when the government was established, yet rapidly increased to USD 32,115 in 2019.

 South Korea established an export-oriented economic structure centered on large businesses while pursuing growth in the face of insufficient capital and resources.
 This led conglomerates to dominate industry, making the economic structure heavily reliant on exports and imports, thus leaving the country susceptible to external economic conditions.